 The Shoulder Roll

 Sit with your feet shoulder-width apart.
 (You can also do this exercise standing, which gives you a chance for a quick stretch, too.)
 Roll your shoulders up, then back, and then down in a smooth, circular motion.
 Repeat 2 to 4 times.
-See this Kaiser Permanente handout for illustrated instructions.

 The Chorus Line